Hendra virus is category 1 restricted matter, under the Biosecurity Act 2014.

 Hendra virus infection in horses and humans has a high mortality rate.
 Approximately 80% of horses and 70% of people infected with Hendra virus die.

-Properties with confirmed infected animals are jointly managed by Biosecurity Queensland and the property owner until it can be determined there are no other infected animals.
+Properties with confirmed infected animals are jointly managed by Biosecurity Queensland, and the animal owner and their veterinarian until it can be determined there is no further transmission risk.
 Occasionally, neighbouring properties are also involved.

 During a Hendra virus incident, there are no movement restrictions for the general horse population.
-Movement restrictions are only in place for properties with confirmed positive animals and those in close contact with them.
+Movement restrictions may be in place for properties with confirmed infected animals and those in close contact with them.

 How it is spread

-There is no evidence of Hendra virus spreading from flying fox-to-human or human-to-human.
+There is no evidence of Hendra virus spreading from flying fox to human, or from human to human.

 Hendra virus is not a highly contagious disease.
 Close contact with the virus is required for infection to occur.